straubt1/terraform-run-task/Displaying-Run-Task-Results.md

 Let's start with the most basic case where we have 'status' and 'message' set in the response.

 > [!NOTE]
-> In the screenshots below "local-runtask-test" is the name of the Run Task set by the admin who configured the Run Task in the Workspace.
+> In the screenshots below "local-runtask-test" is the name of the Run Task set by the admin who created the Run Task in the Organization.

 ### Message Set